USS Capelin: Disappearance and aftermath

 The submarine Bonefish (SS-223) reported sighting an American submarine on 2 December 1943 in the area assigned to Capelin at that time.
-The unidentiied submarine quickly dived, probably after sighting Bonefish.
-Bonefish sent a message via sonar giving Commander Marshall's nickname, 'Steam'.
+The unidentified submarine quickly dived, probably after sighting Bonefish.
+Bonefish sent a message via sonar giving Commander Marshall's nickname, "Steam".
 The other submarine returned an acknowledgement.
 Following this, Capelin was never heard from again.
 The U.S. Navy broke radio silence on 9 December 1943 in an attempt to contact Capelin, but without success.

-Japanese records studied after the war listed an attack by the minelayer Wakataka on a supposed United States submarine on 23 November 1943 off Kaoe Bay, Halmahera, with the Japanese ship noting the attack produced oily black water columns that contained wood and cork splinters and that later a raft was found.
+Japanese records studied after the war listed an attack by the minelayer Wakataka on a supposed United States submarine on 23 November 1943 off Kaoe Bay, Halmahera, Indonesia, with the Japanese ship noting the attack produced oily black water columns that contained wood and cork splinters and that later a raft was found.
 This is the only reported attack in the appropriate area at that time, and it occurred nine days before Bonefish's apparent contact with Capelin.
 Also, Japanese minefields are now known to have been placed in various positions along the north coast of Celebes (now known as Sulawesi) in Capelin's patrol area, and she may have been lost to a naval mine.
-Gone without a trace with the loss of her entire crew, Capelin remains on the list of ships lost without a known cause.Capelin received one battle star for World War II service.
-She is credited with having sunk 3,127 tons of shipping on her single war patrol.
+Gone without a trace with the loss of her entire crew, Capelin remains on the list of ships lost without a known cause.